 Five years ago, myself and four other people working in the Sheffield tech industry set up Sheffield Digital, the association for the people and businesses that make up the digital industries cluster in the Sheffield City Region.
 Since then, I’ve played a lead role in establishing Sheffield Digital as the organisation that connects, promotes and represents the local digital scene on the regional and national stage.

 Sheffield Digital is a not for profit that does not receive any public sector funding.
 We have bootstrapped the organisation through sponsorships, partnerships and a membership scheme.
 Through Sheffield Digital, I work closely with businesses, the public sector and educational organisations and I am a founding partner of the UK Tech Cluster Group.

-I also helped to set up the Sheffield Women in Tech group and am part of the organising team.
+I also helped to set up the Sheffield Women in Tech group.

 I’ve been interested in the digital skills agenda ever since I worked at Sero Consulting, who are an education and skills consultancy specialising in digital skills.
 It’s a very broad agenda, which I think covers four key areas:

 - Digital skills for work and business in general.

 - Higher level and specialist skills for technology-based businesses and technology departments in large organisations.

 - Digital leadership skills for leaders of both private and public sector organisations.